Nintex Xtensions Glossary

 -

 The HTTP action to perform on the endpoint, such as GET, POST, DELETE, PUT.
-In defined inside the operation's path object in the OpenAPI specification.
+Defined inside the operation's path object in the OpenAPI specification.

 -